PouriaAsadi1/Kubernetes_BigDataAnalytics/README.md

 - Virtualization: virtual machines (VMs) created on the host.
 - Tooling: kubectl, kubeadm, ssh access to VMs, and a load generator.

-## What We Will Measure
+## Comparison/Analysis

 We will be running some sample data analysis on the 2013 Taxi Data.
 The result from the data will be provided in the repo.
-We will also be comparing and contrasting the Kubernetes cluster and a Google Cloud Dataproc cluster by looking at the following:
+We will also be comparing and contrasting the Kubernetes cluster and a Google Cloud Dataproc cluster by looking at metrics such as cost, execution time, ease of use, etc.

-- Execution time
-- Job monitoring and management
-- Cost and ease of use

 ## References